 There is a waqf property which is rented on Rs 5 per month to Moulana ******* Tenant want to take absolute possession over the rented property.
-In this course he attempted on many forged documents but ultimately he fails.
-He filed a case before the waqf tribunal for title of the property.
+In this course, he attempted on many forged documents but ultimately he fails.
+He filed a case before the waqf tribunal for the title of the property.
 I filed a case before waqf tribunal for his eviction.
-He case is admitted by the tribunal but my case is dismissed on the ground that tribunal has no jurisdiction to hear this case.
-Both case are in respect of same property but one is accepted ant other is rejected, I want to file a writ before the High Court please suggest.
+The case is admitted by the tribunal but my case is dismissed on the ground that tribunal has no jurisdiction to hear this case.
+Both cases are in respect of same property but one is accepted ant other is rejected, I want to file a writ before the High Court please suggest.
 Thanks in advance to all judges and lawyers.

 Section 83 of the Waqf Act 1995 provides rules for constitution of waqf tribunal, it is clear from the section that state government shall by notification on official gazette constitute a waqf tribunal for the determination of all the disputes regarding waqf property.
-And section 85 of the said puts a bar on jurisdiction of the civil court in determination of such disputes.
+And section 85 of the said puts a bar on the jurisdiction of the civil court in the determination of such disputes.